Undergraduate Linguistics Major

 Select 9 additional credits from LING offerings

-With the approval of the advisor, certain linguistics courses from related departments may be counted towards the minor.
+With the approval of the Director, certain linguistics courses from related departments may be counted towards the minor.

 - LING 401 - Introduction to Linguistic Theory (3 credits)